Main illustration: Savannah Rusher

 Capturing actionable insights

-The great Chinese philosopher Confucius said it best, “Learning without reflection is a waste.”
+As the saying goes, “Learning without reflection is a waste.”
 After each session, we send out a survey to solicit feedback and help teams reflect on what they’ve learned from their session.
 By taking a few moments to document whatever insights they’ve gleaned, people are more likely to:

 - Fix any obvious problems that emerge.